jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 <img src="/assets/AbstractionStrategy3.png" alt="Strategy with more concrete classes added"  width = "80%" align="center" style="padding-right: 35px;">

-One may notice that `Rectangle`, `Trapezoid` and `Rhombus` are four-sided `Shape`s.
+One may realize that `Rectangle`, `Trapezoid` and `Rhombus` are four-sided `Shape`s.
 What if more four-sided concrete classes were added, such as `Parallelogram`, `Square` and `Quadrangle`?
-We might observe common code among the four-sided `Shape`s and decide to refactor them to reduce duplication and consolidate related classes.
+We might observe common code among the concrete four-sided `Shape` classes and decide to refactor them to reduce duplication and consolidate related classes.

 If we choose to refactor or redesign the concrete classes below the red horizontal dashed line, we can do so without concern of breaking any behavior that resides in the abstraction above the red horizontal dashed line.